Skip to content

 #KineMaster (Cross-Platform)

-KineMaster offers the most precise editing controls we tested.
+KineMaster offers some of the most precise editing controls in this group.
 Multiple timeline layers let you build complex animations impossible in simpler apps.

 Best for: Animation and motion graphics Pricing: $5/month, includes stock content